ashuklaa/FinGuardian/DOCUMENTATION.md

 ### 6.2 Production Security Plan
 If adopted professionally:
-- JWT for all api conversions of server-side domain functions
+- JWT for all API conversions of server-side domain functions
 - Replace SQLite with Postgres encrypted-at-rest
 - Use Plaid for real transaction ingestion
 - Apply robust input sanitization and train model to favor system prompt over user section for prompt injection prevention